 So no one’s saying we can’t have spectacle or super-hero action.
 I love the stuff!
 But all the super-hero spectacle in the world means nothing if it’s hollow, stupid, and not properly set up so that one feels the narrative stakes involved.

-Applying this to Justice League #1, you might, for example, think it’s cool to see Green Lantern enter the story by creating a fire truck to smash two people on a rooftop.
+, you might, for example, think it’s cool to see Green Lantern enter the story by creating a fire truck to smash two people on a rooftop.
 Cool spectacle, right?
 And there’s nothing wrong with that, as far as it goes.
 But the second you realize how impossibly stupid this is, any coolness immediately vanishes.

 Why would Green Lantern so violently attack, without warning, two unknown people fighting?
 In a way that could easily kill them (and in fact almost causes Batman to fall off the roof)?
 How about, say, shielding himself and asking the two fighters a few questions to find out who the good guy is?
 Or if that’s not sufficiently aggressive, how about enclosing the two fighters behind a green prison bars and interrogating them?

 No, Green Lantern didn’t deliberately avoid Batman — he didn’t know who Batman was.
 Batman was fist-fighting the villain at the time, which makes it hard to hit one and not the other with a fire truck.
 It looks like Batman had to roll out of the way to avoid being hit.